CONP-PCNO/conp-dataset/tests/README.md

 #### Loris

 1. Create a Loris account to be used on CircleCI.
-1. With the help of the CircleCI administrator create the following secrets:
+1. Assisted by the CircleCI administrator create the following secrets:
    - `${PROJECT_NAME}_USERNAME`
    - `${PROJECT_NAME}_PASSWORD`
    - `${PROJECT_NAME}_LORIS_API`; e.g. `https://example.loris.ca/api/v0.0.0`